hmldns/nautex/README.md

    - Chat with the bot for capturing requirements.
    - After initial documents generation Create files map of the project inside the map.
    - Then, after reviewing resulted map create implementation plan.
+   - You can follow `Connect Coding Agent` onboarding flow or setup via TUI.
+Button will disappear on first MCP request
    - Go back to the CLI UI
 - Select project
 - Select implementation plan